dxatscale/sfpowerkit/README.md

 _See code: [src\commands\sfpowerkit\source\picklist\generatepatch.ts](https://github.com/Accenture/sfpowerkit/blob/master/src/commands/sfpowerkit/source/picklist/generatepatch.ts)_

-## `sfpowerkit:source:permissionset:generatepatch`
+## `sfpowerkit:source:permissionset:generatepatch [Deprecate]`

-Search permissionsets inside project and create a static resource file with permissionsets, used to solve the recordtype assignment upgrade issue in dx unlock package
+Search permissionsets inside project and create a static resource file with permissionsets, used to solve the recordtype assignment upgrade issue in dx unlock package.

+This command is now deprecated and will be removed shortly, please use standard methods. refer https://success.salesforce.com/issues_view?id=a1p3A0000003UjTQAU for more information.

 ```
 USAGE